DevChatter/DevChatterBot/docs/Setting-Up.md

 ## Configuration
 There are some configuration options you'll need to set up using information you set up in Twitch accounts.
 Read the [Configuration](Configuration.md) section for more info.

-## Building Local Database
+## Building and updating Local Database
-We are using SQL LocalDb for the database for the project, which means you'll need to check the connection string in the `appsettings.json` file and confirm that it will work on your machine.
+We are using SQL LocalDb for the database for the project, which means you'll need to check the connection string in the `appsettings.json` file and confirm that it will work on your machine before running the application.

+When the application starts, it automatically performs a migration based on the latest migration files in the application.

+## Adding a new migration
+In order to update the schema you'll need to add a new migration using EF Core migrations.

 [Read about EF Core Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/)